 Bitfarms completed Phases 1 and 2 of the Sherbrooke Expansion at the de la Pointe property in 2019, representing 30 MW of electrical infrastructure.
 In response to complaints concerning noise at the de la Pointe property and indications from Sherbrooke municipal officials that they were reviewing applicable regulations, the Company met with community residents and city officials on several occasions during 2020 and 2021.
-The Company constructed a sound barrier wall at a cost of approximately \$0.3 million in 2020 and invested \$0.7 million to install quieter exhaust structures and fans as well as other sound mitigating measures, including real-time sound monitoring equipment and feedback channels for residents to communicate directly with the Company.
+In response to the residents' concerns, the Company constructed a sound barrier wall at a cost of approximately \$0.3 million in 2020 and invested \$0.7 million to install quieter exhaust structures and fans as well as other sound mitigating measures, including real-time sound monitoring equipment and feedback channels for residents to communicate directly with the Company.

 In September 2021, the Company reached an agreement with the City of Sherbrooke to gradually retire Phases 1 and 2 of the Sherbrooke Expansion.
 Under the agreement, the Company will reduce its consumption at the de la Pointe property to 18 MW at the earlier of the completion of 66 MW of new electrical infrastructure elsewhere in the City of Sherbrooke, or May 31, 2022.
-The Company will entirely relocate its operations from Phases 1 and 2 of the Sherbrooke Expansion at the earlier of the completion of 80 MW of new electrical infrastructure in the City of Sherbrooke, or February 28, 2023.
+The Company will entirely relocate its operations from Phases 1 and 2 of the Sherbrooke Expansion at the earlier of the completion of 80 MW of new electrical infrastructure in the City of Sherbrooke and February 28, 2023.
 In addition, the Company has the option to sell the building currently housing Phases 1 and 2 of the Sherbrooke Expansion to the City of Sherbrooke for approximately \$2.3 million (\$3.0 million CAD).
-The agreement does not restrict the Company to sell the building to a third party.
+The agreement does not restrict the ability of the Company to sell the building to a third party other than the City of Sherbrooke.

 The Company entered into lease agreements for two new facilities in Sherbrooke: "Leger" and "The Bunker".
-These facilities will include similar sound mitigating mechanisms as were successfully installed in the de la Pointe facility.
-Construction in Leger is expected to be completed in the first half of 2022 with 30 MW of capacity available which can accommodate up to 8,000 new generation miners producing approximately 800 PH/s.
-Construction for 16 MW of the 30 MW was completed during Q1 2022 and on April 6, 2022, Leger was operational and is currently adding over 250 PH/s with 2,500 latest generation miners.
+These facilities will include, as necessary, similar sound mitigating mechanisms as were installed in the de la Pointe facility.
+Construction of Leger was completed in June 2022 with 30 MW of capacity available which currently accommodates approximately 7,500 new generation miners producing approximately 750 PH/s.
 The Bunker, representing 48 MW of capacity, is expected to be completed in three phases during 2022, and capable of accommodating 13,000 new generation miners producing approximately 1.3EH/s.
 Construction of the Bunker is expected to occur in three separate phases:

 - Phase one, representing 18 MW, was constructed in a pre-existing building.
-Internal infrastructure work began in Q4 2021 with the first 12 MW becoming operational in March 2022, and the remaining 6 MW scheduled for completion in mid-2022. - Phase two, representing 18 MW, is in a portion of the building still under construction.
-Internal infrastructure work has begun and is scheduled to be operational in mid-2022. - Phase three, representing the remaining 12 MW, is in a portion of the building that is under construction and operations are expected to commence in the second half of 2022.
+Internal infrastructure work began in Q4 2021 with the first 12 MW becoming operational in March 2022, and the remaining 6 MW was operating by June 2022. - Phase two, representing 18 MW, is in a portion of the building that was originally under construction.
+Internal infrastructure work began in Q1 2022 and the 18 MW was completed in July 2022. - Phase three, representing the remaining 12 MW, is in a portion of the building that is currently under construction and is expected to be completed during 2022.